A Visual Mining Approach to Improved Multiple-Instance Learning: Visual Multiple-Instance Learning

-\paragraph{MILTree-SI} The optimal negative instance is defined as the one most distant from all the true positive instances of $B^{+}$ obtained by the original Salient Instance Selection Method: $Sal(B_{ij}^-)$ is computed using Equation~\ref{equation1}; then a true negative instance is obtained for each negative bag according to Equation~\ref{equation3}.
-The Equations~\ref{equation1} and~\ref{equation3} are reproduced again below for clarity:
+\textls[-15]{The optimal negative instance is defined as the one most distant from all the true positive instances of $B^{+}$ obtained by the original Salient Instance Selection Method: $Sal(B_{ij}^-)$ is computed using Equation (\ref{equation1}), then a true negative instance is obtained for each negative bag according to Equation (\ref{equation3}).
+Equations (\ref{equation1}) and (\ref{equation3}) are reproduced again below for~clarity:}

 From all true negative instances, the optimal negative instance will be the one furthest from the set $B^{+}$.
-Afterwards, we select the optimal positive instance from $B^{+}$ using a similar procedure, but this time selecting the instance in $B^{+}$ with maximum distance to the optimal negative instance found previously.
+Afterwards, we select the optimal positive instance from $B^{+}$ using a similar procedure, but this time selecting the instance in $B^{+}$ with the maximum distance to the optimal negative instance found previously.

-Finally, as we already have the optimal instances (positive and negative), we compute the instance prototypes $B_{ix}$ and $B_{iy}$ for positive and negatives bags: $B_{ix}$ is the instance with the highest salience and $B_{iy}$ is the second with major salience.
-In Figure~\ref{MILTreeSI_representation} we show the selection of prototypes (which could be $B_{ix}$ or $B_{iy}$) from negative bags using MILTre-SI.
+Finally, as we already have the optimal instances (positive and negative), we compute the instance prototypes $B_{ix}$ and $B_{iy}$ for positive and negatives bags: $B_{ix}$ is the instance with the highest salience, and $B_{iy}$ is the next one with major salience.
+Figure~\ref{MILTreeSI_representation} shows the selection of prototypes (which could be $B_{ix}$ or $B_{iy}$) from negative bags using MILTre-SI.